Skip to main content

 year-end giving statements

-As we transition from the holiday giving season to tax season, let’s take a moment to reflect and celebrate.
-Our giving community donated $1 billion for the second consecutive year on the Givelify mobile donation app.
+As we begin to look ahead to the new year, let’s take a moment to reflect and celebrate.
+Our giving community donated nearly $1 billion for the third consecutive year on the Givelify mobile donation app.

-In 2022, more than 1.3 million generous people gave to 60,000 churches, places of worship, and nonprofits.
-Givers supported causes like hunger relief, scholarships, and housing and empowered places of worship to provide spiritual guidance to their congregations while doing impactful work in their communities.
+In 2023, more than 1.3 million generous people gave to 60,000 churches, places of worship, and nonprofits.
+Givers supported causes like hunger relief, scholarships, and housing — empowering places of worship to provide spiritual guidance to their congregations while doing impactful work in their communities.

 We salute the Givelify giving community for your joyful dedication to putting more good into the world.
-As we kick off a new year, we now focus on tax prep and navigating end-of-year documentation.
+As we look forward to a new year, it’s time to focus on tax prep and navigating end-of-year documentation.

 How Givelify helps your donors during tax season

-Now is the time for organizations like yours to ensure your givers have what they need to file their 2022 taxes with the IRS.
-Every year, Givelify provides each donor with their Annual Giving Summary.
+Every year, Givelify provides an Annual Giving Summary to each donor.
 This document is sent via email on or before Jan.
 31.

-Additionally, donors can run their donation history off the mobile giving app any time of the year.
+Donors can also run their donation history off the mobile giving app any time of the year.

 What should organizations provide donors?